WPTravelteam/wp-travel/readme.txt

 * Fixes: Used minified styles and scripts.
 * Fixes: Checkout page form filed layout issue with accordion.
 * Fixes: Made Per person and pricing category text translation ready.
+* Fixes: View Gallery link on the thumbnail is not displaying if advanced gallery is used.

 = 3.0.5 =
 Release Date: 3rd October, 2019